-First Offense:Cell phone will be returned to the student at the end of the day, warning issued.Second Offense:Cell phone will be returned to the student and the student will receive 1 day of lunchtime detention.Third Offense:Cell phone will be returned to the parent and the student will receive a detention / merit loss.Fourth Offense:Cell phone will be returned to parent and the student will receive a referral, merit loss, and student may be asked to leave phone in the office on a daily basis.
+First Offense: Cell phone will be returned to the student at the end of the day.
+Second Offense: Cell phone will be returned to the student and the student will receive 1 day of lunchtime detention.
+Third Offense: Cell phone will be returned to the parent and the student may receive a detention / merit loss.

-Additional phone violations will result is student turning in phone to the office each day or not allowed to bring the phone to school.
+Additional phone violations will result in students turning in their phones to the office each day or will not be allowed to bring the phone to school.